N3ll/PHPJavaScript/README.md

-First basic project using JavaScript and PHP.
+My first basic project using JavaScript and PHP - website.